 Historically speaking, it’s very difficult to secure code signing operations for IoT devices.
 When developers haphazardly sign code, IoT updates can be ripe for attack.
 As we’ve seen with Stuxnet, stolen code signing keys and certificates are powerful cyber weapons.
-Venafi is committed to enabling our customers to protect their business-critical applications, and to support this effort, we created the Machine Identity Protection Development Fund.
-With $12.5 Million, the Fund sponsors the development of integrations with the Venafi Platform over the coming years, accelerating the expansion of the Venafi ecosystem.
+Venafi is committed to enabling our customers to protect their business-critical applications, and to support this effort, we created the Machine Identity Management Development Fund.
+With $12.5 Million, the Fund sponsors the development of integrations with the Venafi Trust Protection Platform over the coming years, accelerating the expansion of the Venafi ecosystem.

 In eleven months since the Development Fund’s inception, nearly 20 companies have focused on building integrations with the Venafi platform.
-Recently I had the pleasure of getting to know an important new developer and learning about the exciting plans they have for the Venafi Platform.
+Recently I had the pleasure of getting to know an important new developer and learning about the exciting plans they have for the Venafi Trust Protection Platform.
 In this continuing interview series with developers, today I am speaking with James Penney who is CTO at Device Authority in the United Kingdom.

 Bridget: What does Device Authority do?